sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - I also recommend hosting an open-source or a commercial solution, rather than buying a service.
 - You'll want to create templates for the various types of services that appear in your topology.
 Command endpoints (receive and emit commands), query endpoints (serve queries), event processors (receive and emit events), event sinks (receive and consume events, typically integrating with third-party technologies).

+# Correlation

 ## Invocation context

 - Every invocation should be contextualised with information about the invocation itself.
 - This context should be part of your software models, not something implicit and accessed outside the normal call stack.
 You should be able to base your behavior on this information, to log it, and to make it part of the events you publish.
 - The context should contain information about the access, the trace, and the toggles associated with the invocation.
 - The toggles associated to an invocation should be a set of key-value pairs, where the key is a feature toggle ID, and the value is the type-safe value for that feature.
 This can be used for A/B testing, to bump the logging level for an invocation, and for many other use cases.
 Mind that these toggles are per-invocation, so they shouldn't contain things like product tiers, etc.
 - The access should include authorization information, provenance information (client IP address, parsed user agent, etc.).
 It should also indicate whether the invocation was unauthenticated (for operations exposed outside of login) or authenticated.
 For authenticated accesses, information about the actor should also be included.
-This should indicate the account ID, whether it's a user or a service account, the tenant the actor belongs to, and the authentication mechanism (including client-side session ID or the hash of the API key used).
+This should indicate the account ID, whether it's a user or a service account, the tenant the actor belongs to, the locale of the user, and the authentication mechanism (including client-side session ID or the hash of the API key used).
 Last, the actor should support impersonation and acting on behalf of other accounts.
 - The trace should allow to correlate invocations that are logically related.
 A good way of achieving this is to generate some initial unique IDs (e.g., ULIDs) on the client side: 1 for the action itself e.g., a button press, plus 1 for each invocation to the back-end this action maps to (typically one).
 After that, the gateway should generate an originating trace ID, so that these 3 pieces of information stay immutable throughout the chain of invocations.
 Last, each service that processes the invocation should receive a parent invocation ID, generate an invocation ID, and send this last ID as parent invocation ID for downstream calls.
 - This way humans and systems can easily identify retries and logically duplicate invocations.
 - Overall, the information in the invocation context allows to determine an idempotency key: this one is typically the external invocation ID, within a namespace composed of the tenant ID and the actor ID (so that different actors and tenants cannot interfere with each other in terms of idempotency).
 - An application should receive the full invocation context from the gateway (typically encoded as JSON and to Base64 in a header), fork it (generate a unique invocation ID, and move the received invocation ID as new parent invocation ID), add it to the log stack, pass it as an argument (or context argument) to all functions, include this information in every event, and send this as a header as part of any downstream HTTP request.
 - Every event and message should also have their own context information, which is the ID of the originating and the parent events and messages.
 So each event has an event context, which includes the invocation context, and event correlation information.
 Each message (the event might be in the payload), will also contain message correlation information.

+# Client applications

+## Internationalization

+- All strings should be represented using the UTF-16 or UTF-8 charsets.
+UTF-8 can represent every character, but it's optimized for text that is mostly ASCII.
+So it depends on the intensity of this requirement.
+In any case, stick to UTF-8 at a minimum, even if you don't currently have any internationalization requirements.
+- The client should externalize all text content, so that a different value can be used based on the browser's locale.
+When the locale changes in the browser, this should also be changed.
+- The back-end should return these internationalization keys, rather than text in English, for everything.
+- The actual values should be packaged in the app itself, with a fallback to a lookup against a CDN.
+This allows to trade-off chattiness with app size, and to override a value without having to wait for a release.
+- All communications

 - Internationalization (server returns i8n keys, dedicated front-end type to display the actual text from browser locale, changing the settings from user's configuration)
 - Features and product modules (representation in the code, who has enabled what, how do you know)
 - In-app announcements (changelog, marketing communications, etc.)
 - In-app audit log (what users did, when, how, where from, etc.)
+- Product documentation and walkthrough
 - Accessibility
 - History of changes for each entity (e.g., for projects, etc.)
 - Product instrumentation and attribution (Amplitude for both, vs Amplitude/Pendo/many for instrumentation and Split for attribution, vs home-made)